Online Nursing Programs in Ohio

 Becoming a Nurse in Ohio

 Becoming a nurse in Ohio is a rewarding career path that interests many potential students.
 Colleges in Ohio offer a variety of degree options and training programs to help aspiring nurses with their goals of becoming a certified nurse aide (CNA), a registered nurse (RN), a licensed practical nurse (LPN), or an advanced practice registered nurse (APRN).
 Nursing schools in Ohio are nationally recognized and provide nursing students with high-quality clinical experience.
 The Ohio Board of Nursing regulates nursing licensure in the state of Ohio.
 The board oversees nearly 300,000 nursing licenses every year, including about 14,000 new licensees each year.
 However, 30 percent of nurses in Ohio are over the age of 55, meaning that a significant demand for new nurses is expected in the coming years.
-Registered nurses in Ohio average about $31 per hour on average, which is slightly below average compared to other states.
+Registered nurses in Ohio earn annual mean salaries of $69,750.

 How to Get Certified Nursing Assistant (CNA) Certification in Ohio

 Becoming a CNA requires a short training program and certification process that enables CNAs to be certified for employment in long-term care facilities like nursing homes.
 Unlike other nursing licenses, the CNA certification process is not regulated by the Ohio Board of Nursing.
 Instead, the Ohio Department of Health maintains the Ohio Nurse Aide Registry.